Conjunctivitis or pink eye

-The conjunctiva is exposed to bacteria and other irritants.
-Tears help protect the conjunctiva by washing away bacteria.
-Tears also contain proteins and antibodies that kill bacteria.
+Tears most often protect the eyes by washing away the germs and irritants.
+Tears contain proteins and antibodies that kill germs.

 Video: Let's talk about pink eye

-- Use of contact lenses (especially extended-wear lenses)
+- Use of contact lenses (often with extended-wear lenses).

 - Blurred vision